vitalets/playwright-bdd/docs/writing-steps/cucumber-style.md

 In terms of Playwright, World is just a test-scoped fixture, that is automatically provided to all step definitions.

-Since `playwright-bdd` v7 you can define World in a free form, without extending Cucumber World / BddWorld.
+Since Playwright-BDD **v7** you can define World in a free form, without extending Cucumber World / BddWorld.
 The shape of world is up to you, you can pass any fixtures as world props and use them in step definitions.

 **Example of cucumber-style setup:**